 2. The sovereignty of God over all things

 There are so many things we don’t know and many stories we can’t understand in life.
 Have you ever seen the wicked people outlived the good people?
 Have you been familiar with the corrupted leaders who are getting richer while the innocent people are living in poverty?
 Life often seems so frustrating and unfair that we might consider escaping the reality (read: suicide) as the better solution.
 Is there really a true measure of success while we live in this broken world?
 We are all clueless, without definite answers.

 Had Nabeel lived longer, imagine how many memorable moments he could make with his wife (Michelle) and daughter (Ayah), how many more inspiring books he could write, and how much greater impact he could have.
 Again, God’s will is not like ours.
 Our spirit, soul, and body belong to Him, He gives and could take away anytime He wants.
 Now we can see why we should always leave a room for the God’s mystery in our theology.
 It is God’s privilege, in all His majesty and wonders, to conceal a matter (Proverbs 25:2).

 At the end of the day, we can only trust that His plans are far better than ours and He is still good no matter what.
-By this way, our faith in Him will get stronger and we will always have hope in life.
-The just shall live by faith and surrendering our life to God is the most relieving feeling and the most rewarding moment we could ever experience.
+By this way, our faith in Him will grow stronger and we will always have hope in life.
+The just shall live by faith and surrendering our life to God is the most rewarding posture we could ever take which would result in the most relieving feeling we could ever have.
 Let us fix our eyes on Jesus, the Sovereign Lord – abide in Him all times, and find our total confidence in Christ alone.